shreya-016/Udacity-Data-Structure-Project-3/explaination.md

 In this case the _time complexity_ is __O(n)__.
 The _space complexity_ is  __O(1)__ as we are not using any extra space.

 ## Problem 5
-This problem focuses on __finding max and min values__ from an unsorted array, we are using two placeholders minVal and maxVal that is used to find global minimum and maximum by traversing the complete array and swapping if required with the localMax and localMin.

-### Time and Space complexity
-In this case, we perform a __single transverse__ of the whole input, being the time complexity of __O(n)__.
-In respect to the _space complexity_, we have just a pair of pointers, hence, it is independent from _input size_; __O(1)__.

-## Problem 6
 We use a __trie__ a data structure to solve the complex problem of autocompletion.

 ### Time and Space complexity